 Partners - For state, local and tribal agencies

-1/15/14: An updated Technical Assistance Document for the Reporting of Daily Air Quality is now available.
+1/15/14: An updated Technical Assistance Document for the Reporting of Daily Air Quality (PDF, 29 pp., 345KB, about PDF) is now available.
 The changes reflect the revised PM2.5 AQI breakpoints established as part of the December 14, 2012 PM NAAQS revision.

 11/13/13: The new AirNow Application Programming Interface (at AirNowAPI.org) replaces AirNow Gateway web services, including file outputs and RSS data feeds.
 AirNow API allows software developers, researchers, the media, and the public to retrieve air quality forecasts and data in real time.
 AirNow Gateway users can use their existing login information for access.

-9/18/13: Additional AirNow-Tech updates and bug fixes were deployed and include:
+9/18/13: Additional AirNow technical updates and bug fixes were deployed and include: